TiewonHenderson/RiichiMahjongBot/README.md

 As the price of a tile increases, the impact of shape progress decreases proportionally.

-On the other hand, if a shape is identified as a two-sided wait, the shape progress holds significant importance,
+On the other hand, if a shape is identified as a good shape (i,e two-sided wait), the shape progress holds significant importance,

-This can only be overrided by a one-of-a-kind (only 1 tile is "available", other in drop pile) tile price can supersede this particular group.
+This can only be overrided by an extreme scarce (i.e one-of-a-kind tile = only 1 tile is "available", other in drop pile) tile acceptance.